Sign up to receive beautynews, product samples, couponsand more.

 Sorry, you must log in to save an item.

-As the season changes from summer to fall, you may want to consider switching up your hair color.
-Summer’s almost over, and while you begin to bid farewell to summer holidays, heat, and humidity, it’s the perfect opportunity to try out a new hair color.
-No matter the shade you’re starting with, there’s something fun you can do with your hair once you’re no longer spending all your free time in the sun.
+As the season changes from summer to fall—and we bid farewell to summer holidays, heat, and humidity—it's the perfect time to consider changing your hair color as well!
+No matter the shade you’re starting with, there’s something fun you can do with your hair once you’re no longer spending all your free time in the sun (and if you’re not sure where to start, take our hair color quiz).
 Keep reading for six different hair color ideas for the end of the summer.
-Try one of these fabulous shades help you head into fall in style.
+Try one of these fabulous shades to help you head into fall with serious style—hair style that is.

 After spending the better part of summer luxuriating in the warm weather, you may notice that your locks look lighter by a shade or two.
 Without a trip to the salon, spending time in the sun can naturally lighten your hair.
 Sounds great, but there’s just one issue.
 When it’s time to say goodbye to the season, the same goes for your new hue.
 If you’ve grown attached to your color, try replicating it before summer’s end.
 Ask a professional stylist for babylights, a highlighting technique that mimics the lightened streaks that come courtesy of the sun.
 Super-fine highlights are brushed on for a sun-kissed look that you can show off any time of year.
-For those who dare to DIY these baby blonde pieces, head over to our guide on how to do babylights.
+For those who dare to DIY these baby blonde pieces, read our article, What are Babylights?
+How to Do the Popular Highlighting Technique.

 If you’ve been rocking a golden blonde color all summer long, it’s time to mix things up.
 Switch out your gilded strands for a color that’s fitting for the shift into fall.
 Instead of a warm shade that screams summer, opt for an icy hue in preparation for the coming colder months.
 A cool-toned platinum is a statement-making shade that seriously suits almost anyone.

 Highlights aren’t the only way to put a spin on your shade without dying your whole head of hair.
 For the end of summer, go with lowlights instead.
-The two techniques are similar in that they both help add dimension to your base color, but while highlighting means you’ll lighten pieces of your hair, lowlights involve darkening some of your strands.
+The two techniques are similar in that they both help add dimension to your base color, but while highlighting means you’ll lighten pieces of your hair, getting lowlights involves darkening some of your strands.
 Take on the metallic hair trend in a fresh way by adding bronze lowlights to a blonde or light brown base.
-For more metallic hair color ideas, read up on how to choose copper, bronze and rose gold shades for any skin tone.
+For more metallic hair color ideas, read our article, Heavy Metals: How to Do Copper, Bronze, and Rose Gold Hair for Every Skin Tone.

 Want to spice up your brown locks?
 Check out our article, From Chestnut to Chocolate: The Best Shades of Brown Hair to Try, for brunette-centric hair color ideas.